Summary

 OCSVM Use Cases

-OCSVM’s strength is handling problems where anomalies are rare, undefined, or constantly evolving:
+OCSVM is particularly well suited to problems in which anomalies are rare, undefined, or continually evolving:

 | Use Case | Industry | Why OCSVM over SVM |